Vijayalakshmy/Library_Mgm/README.md

-This is a Library management project using Pyhton with Django Framework.
+This is a Library management project using Python with Django Framework.